 56. Method of determining quantity

-(1) In this regulation, “contract” has the same meaning as in section 87 of the Act.
+(1) In this regulation, contract has the same meaning as in section 87 of the Act.

 (2) Where for the purposes of a provision of a contract it is necessary for a quantity of log timber that has been felled in a State forest or timber reserve to be determined, the contract may provide that the determination is to be made, for the purposes of that provision, in accordance with the provisions of Part A, B, C, D or E of Schedule 1.